Frassle/frassle.github.io/readme.txt

-Launch from ubuntu with `bundle exec jekyll serve`
+Launch from ubuntu with `bundle exec jekyll serve --future`